Chemistry in your coffee cup.

 CGAs in coffee are absorbed in the small intestine to appear in the circulatory system mainly as glucuronidated (coupled with glucuronic acid, a common way the liver solubilises compounds to prepare them for excretion via the kidneys), sulfated and methylated metabolites, explains Crozier. ’It seems as if the compounds trigger events and depart.
 The body gets rid of them pretty quickly.

-Crozier’s team used liquid chromatography-mass spectrometry (LC-MS) to analyse urine samples from the ileostomists and from people with healthy colons.
+A team used liquid chromatography-mass spectrometry (LC-MS) to analyse urine samples from the ileostomists and from people with healthy colons.
 The ileostomists excreted only 8 per cent of their intake of CGAs in urine while healthy volunteers excreted 30 per cent.
 The CGA compounds absorbed in the colon ’must have been in the circulatory system in relatively high concentrations compared to the compounds that are absorbed in the small intestine.

 The ferulic and caffeic acids form phenolic acids such as dihydroferulic acid or dihydrocaffeic acid.
 People are starting to get interested in the impact of these things on colonic health.
 There are some suggestions that the compounds could act as prebiotics, stimulating the gut bacteria.

 There is growing evidence that compounds broken down in the colon form a key part of the bioavailability equation of flavonoids and related compounds that not only occur in coffee, but also in vegetables and other beverages, says Crozier.
-What is more, the colon-derived phenolic acids appear to have in vitro anti-inflammatory activity, and to protect human nerve cells against oxidative damage, says Crozier.
+What is more, the colon-derived phenolic acids appear to have in vitro anti-inflammatory activity, and to protect human nerve cells against oxidative damage.
 Some of the phenolic acids are also thought to be involved in helping to prevent regular coffee drinkers from developing type 2 diabetes.

 Swings and roundabouts

 So many chemicals to think about.
 If you already enjoy drinking coffee, it is nice to think that you might be doing yourself some good.
 Do you take milk?
 Or sugar?
 If so, you may be changing the antioxidant chemistry.
-Crozier has already shown that adding cream to strawberries slows absorption of antioxidants and studying the effects of additives on the bioavailability of coffee’s antioxidants is next on the agenda for many coffee chemists.
+Scientist's has already shown that adding cream to strawberries slows absorption of antioxidants and studying the effects of additives on the bio-availability of coffee’s antioxidants is next on the agenda for many coffee chemists.